yonocruzhj/Wireshark/README.md

 # Wireshark: Analyzing Packets</h1>

 <h2>Description</h2>
-Project consists of a using a Windows VM to run Wireshark and analyze packets such as destination and source IP addresses, IPv4 information, queries, etc.
+Project consists of using a Windows to run Wireshark and analyze packets such as destination and source IP addresses, IPv4 information, queries, etc. It covers the setup, capture, and analysis of network data to identify potential security vulnerabilities and optimize network performance.
+It covers the setup, capture, and analysis of network data to identify potential security vulnerabilities and optimize network performance
 <br />